somerandomdev49/Necromantus/README.md

 # Necromantus
-Necromantus is a simple scriptiong language for java.
+Necromantus is a simple scripting language for java.

 Simple java API and syntax.
 ```java